GeorgeHastings/embed-unicornstudio/README.md

     scale: 1, // rendering scale, use smaller values for performance boost (0.25-1) [optional]
     dpi: 1, // pixel ratio [optional]
     projectId: 'YOUR_PROJECT_EMBED_ID', // the id string for your embed (get this from "embed" export)
+    filePath: 'path/to/your/PROJECT_ID.json', // if youre hosting your own exported json code, point to it here
     interactivity: { // [optional]
       mouse: {
         disableMobile: true, // disable touch movement on mobile
         momentum: 1.1 // mouse movement momentum
+      },
+      scroll: {
+        disableMobile: true, // disable scroll effects on mobile
+        momentum: 1.1 // scroll momentum
       }
     }
   }).then(scene => {